netdata/blog/blog/2023-01-18-ntpd-monitoring.md

 **Peer ppoll (Peer poll exponent)**
 -  These variables are log2 representations of the polling interval in seconds.

-## Troubleshooting NTPdaemon with Netdata
+## Troubleshooting NTPd with Netdata

 ### Alerts
 Netdata has built-in alerts to reduce the monitoring burden for you.